 Dr. Stuart-Clarke grew up in the UK and lived in London after University.
 She moved to Hong Kong in 2015 and is a General Practitioner.

-Dr. Stuart-Clarke is a keen volunteer doctor of the Patient Care Foundation, which seeks to provide medical and healthcare support to those most in need.
+Dr. Stuart-Clarke is a keen volunteer doctor of the Patient Care Foundation (PCF), which seeks to provide medical and healthcare support to those most in need.
 The organization provides probono healthcare to refugees.
 Its mental health initiative, Mind Hong Kong (Mind HK), provides bilingual mental health information and resources, with the goal of destigmatising mental health and raising awareness of it.
 In November 2017, the PCF co-organised an international mental health conference with the purpose of destigmatisation in Hong Kong.
-This year Mind HK is launching a youth mental health initiative, Coolminds, which will provide training for parents, teachers and online mental health support for young people.
+This year Mind HK is launching a youth mental health initiative, Coolminds, which will provide training for parents and teachers as well as online mental health support for young people.

 MS. AMY TSO